DeshuiY/Game-Controller-Musical-Instrument/README.md

 3rd: Check the recoding arm nobe turned on the 2nd track named (This is a defalut mode)

-4th: Dno't forget to check the Preferences setting in the Ableton :D
+4th: Dno't forget to check the Preferences setting in the Ableton Live :D

 ### Introduction;

+I designed 3 different modes for the PS4 Game Controller.
+The **default mode** can be used to play any instrument that you drag into the **default mode** Track.
+The **GuZheng mode** can be used to play specially technique(Finger Rolling).
+Also, I set up vibration for the **Options Button** and **Share Button**, making the player feel the rumble as a reminder that they have switched modes.

 ### How to play